camunda/camunda-bpm-examples/multi-tenancy/schema-isolation/README.md

 ![Multi Tenancy Create Schema](img/create-schema2.png)

-Now, stop JBoss.
+Now, stop WildFly.

 # Configuring Process Engines

 In this step, we configure a process engine for each tenant.
 We ensure that these engines access the database schemas we have previously created.
 This way, process data of a tenant cannot interfere with that of another.

-Open the file `$CAMUNDA_HOME/server/jboss-as-{version}/standalone/configuration/standalone.xml`.
+Open the file `$CAMUNDA_HOME/server/wildfly-{version}/standalone/configuration/standalone.xml`.
 In that file, navigate to the configuration of the Camunda jboss subsystem, declared in an XML element `<subsystem xmlns="urn:org.camunda.bpm.jboss:1.1">`.
 In this file, add two entries to the `<process-engines>` section (do *not* remove default engine configuration):

 The configuration of the process engine for tenant 1: